TengizCh/Uber-Eats-Clone/README.md

-The Application was built with React Native and redux, Also used YELP API, Google API and firebase.
+The Application was built with React Native and redux, also been used YELP API, Google API and firebase.
 To run app use command "npm install" then "npm start"